the-vampiire/slack-metadata/README.md

 ### metaData object returned

 #### Note: the `timestamp` property is the Slack ts (timestamp) value of the most recent message in the current query
+- all timestamps are non-inclusive meaning if you pass a starting timestamp you will get metadata for all messages _after_ the message that corresponds to that timestamp

 #### This timestamp can be used for daily scans as a starting time for the next query (to prevent overlap of data)